def-gthill/sils/README.md

 | 86A_2 | Possessives go after the noun they possess | 0.05 | 0.56 | 0.51 |
 | 69A_2 | Verb tense is marked by suffixes | 0.82 | 0.37 | 0.46 |

+These clusters have names in linguistic typology; cluster 1 is "head-final" and cluster 2 is "head-initial".
+English is an example of a cluster 2 (head-initial) language.
+Take the following sentence:

+> The man who lives in the basement ate the student's soup.

+This sentence shows the following features of English:

+- The object "the student's soup" goes after the verb "ate" (like 83% of cluster 2 languages)
+- English uses prepositions: "in" goes before "the basement" (like 69% of cluster 2 languages)
+- The possessive "student's" goes before the noun it possesses, "soup" (like 27% of cluster 2 languages)
+- The relative clause "who lives in the basement" goes after the noun it describes, "man" (like 88% of cluster 2 languages)

+Of these features, only the position of the possessive is atypical of cluster 2 languages.

+(In fact, English has a zero value for both "possessive before noun" and "possessive after noun" because it vacillates between the two orders, depending on how animate the possessor is.
+You can say either "the student's soup" or "the soup of the student"; the former is preferred, but the preference reverses in "the soup of the day")

+In contrast, if we translated the above sentence into Japanese, a prototypical cluster 1 language, it would have a structure more like this:

+> The basement in living man the student's soup ate

+In Japanese:

+- The object goes before the verb (like 93% of cluster 1 languages)
+- Postpositions are used: "in" goes after "the basement" (like 91% of cluster 1 languages)
+- The possessive goes before the noun it possesses (like 92% of cluster 1 languages)
+- The relative clause goes before the noun (only 30% of cluster 1 languages have it after)